YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 GTMERREXIT
 -------------------

-GTMERREXIT, GTM image has exited with errors
+GTMERREXIT, YottaDB image has exited with errors

-Run Time Error: Seen when YottaDB/GT.M on VMS is exiting due to a FATAL error (previously displayed) but wishes to exit with error status and not generate a dump file (if SET PROC/DUMP were in effect).
+Run Time Error: Seen when YottaDB on VMS is exiting due to a FATAL error (previously displayed) but wishes to exit with error status and not generate a dump file (if SET PROC/DUMP were in effect).

 Action: See previous FATAL error.